-This restaurant style salsa is seriously the best!
-Made with fire-roasted tomatoes, it's super easy to put together and jam-packed with flavor without being overly spicy.
-Perfect to add to tacos, salads, eggs or simply eaten with chips, once you've tried this delicious fire-roasted salsa recipe, you'll want to make it again and again!
+Made with canned fire-roasted tomatoes, this restaurant style salsa is ready in just a few minutes, packed with flavor without being overly spicy, and low in calories.
+Perfect for tacos, bowls, eggs or simply eaten with chips, once you've tried this delicious fire-roasted salsa recipe, you'll want to make it again and again!

-- Inspired by a local restaurant in San Diego, we perfected this restaurant style salsa recipe and it's seriously so delicious!
-It's super flavorful, tangy, has just the right amount of heat, and more importantly doesn't taste like marinara sauce like some salsas sometimes do (which I personally don't like).
-When the restaurant sadly closed down, the 1st thing I wanted to do was recreate the salsa!
-We tested it again and again, until we found the perfect balance of flavor, heat, and texture.
+- Inspired by a local restaurant in San Diego, I perfected this restaurant style salsa recipe and it's seriously so delicious!
+It's super flavorful, tangy, has just the right amount of heat, and more importantly doesn't taste like marinara sauce like some red salsas sometimes do.
+When the restaurant sadly closed down, the first thing I wanted to do was recreate the salsa!
+I tested it again and again, until we found the perfect balance of flavor, heat, and texture.
 It's 100% my favorite salsa, and I make batches of it multiple times a month.

 - It's very versatile!
-Use it on tacos, quesadillas, salads, omelettes or scrambled eggs or simply eat it with tortilla chips.
+Use it on tacos, quesadillas, salads, omelettes or scrambled eggs or simply eat it as a dip with tortilla chips.
 It'll add that extra punch of flavor you didn't know you needed!

 - Salsa is low-calorie and adds an immense amount of flavor to dishes.
 It's such a great condiment to have on hand to take simple meals to the next level.
-It's super-low in calories, low-carb and low-fat, and fits into pretty much every diet or dietary restrictions.
+It's super-low in calories, low-carb and low-fat, and fits into many different diet or dietary restrictions.

 More Recipes You'll Love

 - The jalapeño is where the heat will come from.
-The seeds and membrane have most of the spice, and while I mostly deseed the jalapeño in this restaurant style salsa recipe to keep it mild to medium, if you prefer more heat, keep all the jalapeño seeds!
+The seeds and membrane have most of the spice, and while I mostly deseed the jalapeño in this salsa recipe to keep it mild to medium, if you like more heat, keep all the jalapeño seeds!

-- Store the salsa in an airtight container refrigerated for up to 7 days.
+- Store the salsa in a sealed airtight container refrigerated for up to 7 days.
 I highly recommend using a glass container over plastic for salsas due the acidity of the lime, which can permanently ruin plastic containers.

-- If you think your salsa turned out a bit too thick, you can add a couple tablespoons of water and mix it in.
+- If you think your salsa turned out a bit too thick, you can add one or two tablespoons of water and mix it in.
 Add one spoon at a time and more as needed.

 Restaurant Style Salsa